There are more than 200+ search requests on Google, where people are looking for best project management app.

 Cons: No offline capabilities.
 Not ideal for graphics-intensive projects.

-Clarizen can be integrated with host of other leading platforms as well, including Excel, Salesforce, Google Docs, iCal Calendar, Active Directory sync, Box, Chrome Extension, Holiday Loader, Google maps, Outlook, Lotus Notes, Testuff, Intacct, Onelogin, Box, Jira, and Digital Proofing.
+Clarizen can be integrated with a host of other leading platforms as well, including Excel, Salesforce, Google Docs, iCal Calendar, Active Directory sync, Box, Chrome Extension, Holiday Loader, Google maps, Outlook, Lotus Notes, Testuff, Intacct, Onelogin, Box, Jira, and Digital Proofing.

 Pros: Comprehensive work management and project management platform.
 Includes chat app, easy to navigate, Quick setup & Open API.